demutech/Liquid-level-switch/README.md

 # Liquid-level-switch-with-IR-level-sensor
 This repo shows, how to build a liquid level switch by using an IR level sensor.

-An IR level sensor works similar to an IR light barrier, with a transparent plastic hood.
+An IR liquid level sensor works similar to an IR light barrier, with a transparent plastic hood.
 When the sensor comes into contact with liquid, the refraction at the interface changes, and with it the strength of the reflected IR beam.
+It can detect almost any liquid type, oil or water based, and is suitable for harsh environments.
-The advantage of this sensor is the high accuracy, usually ±2mm, and the robustness, and of course the low price.
+The advantage of this sensor is the high accuracy, usually ±1mm, and the robustness, and of course the low price.
 The disadvantage is that it can only measure at onr point, but not continuously.

 ![functionality](https://user-images.githubusercontent.com/13086712/149655507-c1d05e1d-40a1-48ab-b45c-3c87add3886c.jpg)